-More than half of the population in Germany have limited health literacy and thus report difficulties in accessing, understanding, appraising and applying health information.
-Especially people with a migration background, chronic diseases, young people as well as older people more often the lack knowledge to deal with health relevant information.
-To change this a group of experts, scientists and politicians developed a health literacy national action plan.
-The National Health Literacy Contact Point was created to implement the plan's objectives.
+More than half of the population in Germany has limited health literacy and thus reports difficulties in accessing, understanding, appraising and applying health information.
+In particular, people with a migration background, with chronic diseases, young people or older people are more likely to lack the knowledge to deal with relevant health information.
+To change this, a group of experts, scientists and politicians has developed a national action plan for health literacy.
+The National Health Literacy Contact Point has been created to implement the plan's objectives.

 What does the National Health Literacy Contact Point do?

-It has diverse tasks and responsibilities, as research on health literacy is still in its infancy and there are several gaps.
+It has a diverse range of tasks and responsibilities since research on health literacy is still in its infancy and there are several gaps.
 For this reason the Health Literacy Contact Point aims to:

 - Link existing studies and projects on the topic of health literacy